hyperledger/iroha-ed25519/README.md

 ### `amd64-64-24k`

-Fast but non-portable C++ASM implementation, only for AMD64.
+Fast but non-portable C and ASM implementation, only for AMD64.
 To enable it, use switch `-DAMD64_OPTIMIZED=ON` Copied from SUPERCOP.
 Its API was redesigned to separate signature data from the *signed message* content.